Avalonswanderer/widevinel3_Android_PoC/README.md

 ## Proof-Of-Concept: Netflix Media Download and Widevine L3 Content Key & Keybox Recovery

-### Netflix Media Assets Download
+### Netflix Media Asset Download

-Download all content assests from Netflix (encrypted video, clear audio and subtitle).
+Download all content assets from Netflix (encrypted video, clear audio and subtitle).
 Launch the PoC once Netflix is running and select a media to stream.

 ```
 $ ./dump_media_assets_netflix.py <out_directory> [legacy|new]